The Bayesian Learning Rule: Derivation of the Bayesian Learning Rule

+We stress that our use of natural-gradient method is more general than the more popular use for maximum-likelihood estimation~\citep{amari1998natural, martens2014new}.
+There, a log-likelihood of the form $\log p(\vy; \vparam)$ is maximized by using the fisher $\vF(\vparam)$ of $p(\vy; \vparam)$,

+This update uses the same distribution $p(\vy; \vparam)$ to define both the objective and the Fisher, which is in contrast to \cref{eq:bayes_learn_rule_general} where we are free to use any loss $\barloss(\vparam)$ in the objective and the distribution $q(\vparam)$ can also be chosen freely, irrespective of the objective.
+The BLR update is more general and the above maximum-likelihood update can be obtained as a special instance by using $q$ as a Gaussian distribution, as shown in \cref{sec:uncertainty_dl}.

-\subsection{Bayesian learning rule as mirror-descent}
+\subsection{Bayesian Learning Rule as Mirror-Descent}

-In this section we will derive the BLR using a mirror-descent formulation, similarly to \citep{raskutti2015information}, but for a Bayesian objective.
-In short, a mirror-descent step defined in the space of $\vmeanparam$ equals a natural-gradient step in the space of $\vnatparam$ (the update \cref{eq:bayes_ngd}).
-This is a consequence of the Legendre-duality between the spaces of $\vnatparam$ and $\vmeanparam$, and is related to the dual-flat Riemannian structures \citep{amari2016information} employed in information geometry.
-Unlike the previous derivation, this derivation is more direct and obtained without any second-order approximation of the KLD, and it reveals that certain parameterizations should be preferred for a natural-gradient descent over Bayesian objectives.
+The previous derivation holds for a general $q(\vparam)$.
+In this section, we will do a derivation specifically for exponential-family distribution by using a mirror-descent formulation, similarly to \citet{raskutti2015information}, but for a Bayesian objective.
+A mirror-descent step defined in the space of $\vmeanparam$ is shown to be equivalent to a natural-gradient step in the space of $\vnatparam$ (the update \cref{eq:bayes_ngd}).
+This is a consequence of the Legendre-duality between the spaces of $\vnatparam$ and $\vmeanparam$ \citep{WainwrightJordan08}, and is also related to the dual-flat Riemannian structures \citep{amari2016information} employed in information geometry.
+Unlike the previous derivation, this derivation is more direct and obtained without any second-order approximation of the KLD, and it reveals that, due to computational reasons, certain parameterizations should be preferred for a natural-gradient descent over Bayesian objectives.

 There is a duality between the space of $\vnatparam$ and $\vmeanparam$, since $\vmeanparam = \grad_{\boldsymbol{\natparam}} A(\vnatparam)$ is a bijection.
 An alternative view of this mapping, is to use the Legendre transform of $A(\vnatparam)$,